Giftbit/currencyapi/docs/drop-in-gift-cards.md

     </body>
 ```

-To open the dialog simply call the open method on your cardPurchaseDialog, ie:
+To open the dialog simply call the open method, ie:
 ```html
     <script>
             //...